History of the San Diego Padres: 2011–2019: The dark ages

-2020–present: Slam Diego, return to prominence
+2020–present: Reemergence and disappointing seasons

 Jayce Tingler replaced Green as the team's manager for the 2020 season.
 From August 17 to August 20, during a four-game series against the Texas Rangers, the Padres became the first team in MLB history to hit a grand slam in four consecutive games.
 In the pandemic-shortened season, the Padres went 37–23 and qualified for the playoffs for the first time since 2006.
 They won the best-of-three Wild Card Series against the St. Louis Cardinals before being swept in the NLDS against the eventual World Series champion Los Angeles Dodgers.

 On April 9, 2021, Joe Musgrove threw the first no-hitter in franchise history against the Texas Rangers.
 The no-hitter also broke the Padres' streak of having gone 8,205 games without throwing one, a major league record.
 The Padres entered the 2021 season expecting to contend for the World Series and held a playoff position in the Wild Card standings from April to late August.
 The Padres struggled down the stretch after reaching a season high 66–49 record, going 13–34 the rest of the way.
 The Padres were eliminated from playoff contention on September 25 and finished the 2021 season with a 79–83 record.

 In 2022, despite Fernando Tatís Jr. missing the entire season due to an injury and a PED-related suspension, the Padres won 89 games to make the postseason.
 This was aided by the mid-season acquisition of young superstar Juan Soto and veteran Josh Bell from the Washington Nationals.
 After upsetting the 101-win New York Mets in the Wild Card series in three games played at Citi Field, the Padres faced the division rival Dodgers in the NLDS.
 After losing Game 1 at Dodger Stadium, the Padres won the next three games to clinch their first NLCS berth since 1998.
 The Padres were eliminated by the Philadelphia Phillies in five games in the NLCS.